AdobeDocs/learning-manager.en/help/migrated/deployment-guide/third-party-connectors.md

 There are two options to export&nbsp;User skill reports.

-**[!UICONTROL uicontrol User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option .The report will be extracted from the date enterd till present.
+**[!UICONTROL User Skills - On Demand]**: You can specify the &nbsp;start date and export the report using the option .The report will be extracted from the date enterd till present.

 ![](assets/user-skills-on-demand.png)

-**[!UICONTROL uicontrol User Skills - Configure]**: This option let's you schedule the extraction of the report.
+**[!UICONTROL User Skills - Configure]**: This option let's you schedule the extraction of the report.
 Select the Enable Schedule checkbox and specify the start date and time.
 You can also specify the interval at which you want the report to be generated and sent.

 ![](assets/user-skills-configure.png)